 - Name: Show the current name of the selected object.
-You can type text here to rename object.
-When an object is renamed, its name will also change in the Timeline pane and the Selection pane. - Cursor: Change the cursor shape.
-You can let the cursor display in default shape or change it to other shapes.
-Select None if you don't want your project to show the cursor. - Tab Order: Allow specifying the tab order for objects.
-It is the order in which users move from one object to another by using the TAB key. - Focusable Only: Objects are able to receive focus.
-However, it will not gain the tab focus. - Auto: Objects will be automatically ordered.
+You can type text here to rename it.
+When an object is renamed, its name will also change in the Timeline pane and the Selection pane. - Cursor: Change the cursor shape when viewers hover the mouse over an object.
+You can let the cursor display in the default shape or change it to other ones.
+You can also set the cursor image of your own by selecting an image from the current project or your computer.
+Select None if you don't want to show the cursor. - Tab Order: Allow specifying the tab order for objects.
+It is the order in which users move from one object to another by using the TAB key.
+There are four options to choose from: - Focusable Only: Only selected objects can receive focus.
+However, the TAB key cannot be used. - Auto: Objects will be automatically ordered.
 When the TAB key is pressed, objects will be selected randomly. - Specific Value: Define a specific order for an object.
-When the TAB key is pressed, objects will be selected in the order you've set. - None: Select this if you don't want to give objects any tab order. - State View: Click to open the Object States pane. - Retain State: If this box is checked, the object will retain its state when you move to another slide.
-If not, the object will reset to its normal state. - Exclude from Container Layout: Define whether an object can be excluded from the slide container layout or not.
-If this box is checked, it means that the selected object can move freely into the container layout or vice versa.

-- Show Toggle Button: For the objects that contain toggle buttons like radio buttons or check boxes, you can choose to show or hide them by clicking this button.
-Clearing this option will make the toggle buttons invisible to users. - List of Correct Values: Allow setting the correct answer list for a question.
-It only displays for three question types: essay, fill in text entry, and fill in text entries.
+When the TAB key is pressed, objects will be selected in the order you've set. - None: Select this if you don't want to give objects in any tab order. - State View: Click to open the Object States pane. - Retain State: If this box is checked, the object will retain its last state when users revisit the slide (in HTML5 output).
+If it is unchecked, the object will reset to its normal state. - Show Toggle Button: For the objects that contain toggle buttons like radio buttons or checkboxes, you can choose to show or hide them.
+Clearing this option will make the toggle buttons invisible to users. - Pause presentation to wait for user input: If this checkbox is selected, all the objects stop playing.
+The presentation resumes when one of the defined actions is executed. - Just before hiding object: Pause the presentation before the selected object disappears.
+In case this checkbox is deselected, you can decide to pause the presentation after showing the object for n second. - Correct Values: Allow setting the correct answer list for: - Fill in Text Entry Question - Fill in Text Entries Question - Essay Question (applied for the Graded mode only) - Text Entry object - Mouse Click object - Key Stroke object

-Click Add Value and type text in the box to set the correct answer for a question.
-Keep doing that until you have a desired list of correct answers for the question.
-When you want to delete any answer in the answer list, click the Remove button - next to that answer.
+Click the Add Value button and type text in the box, click the mouse button, or press a key or a combination of keys to define the correct value.
+Keep doing that until you have the desired list of correct answers.
+When you want to delete any value in the answer list, click the Remove button -.